opnfv/opnfvdocs/docs/installationprocedure/template-os-nosdn-nofeature-ha/installation.rst

 If you have not already done so, prepare your jumphost according the instructions in _#ref_Preparation this can be done using an ISO image with the following commands

 #.
-Mount the <template> ISO file/media as a boot device to the jump host server.
+Mount the <scenario> ISO file/media as a boot device to the jump host server.

 #.
 Reboot the jump host to establish the jumphost server.